 Conclusion Andrew the Apostle Facts

-Andrew the apostle facts made us realize that Andrews life is an example to us, let it be that like he did, we need to be bringing people to Christ and to go into all the world, even if it is our next-door neighbour.
-He forsook everything to follow Christ, including his family, his job security, and even his nation at the latter part of his life.
+Andrew the apostle’s facts made us realize that Andrews’s life is an example to us, let it be that like he did, we need to be bringing people to Christ and to go into all the world, even if it is our next-door neighbor.
+He forsook everything to follow Christ, including his family, his job security, and even his nation in the latter part of his life.